sverghes/WasteWarrior2/FIREBASE_SETUP.md

 The app works offline and will sync leaderboard data when connectivity is restored.
 Users can continue earning points locally even without internet access.

 ## Privacy & Security
-- Users are identified by anonymous IDs like "Theatre Warrior 1234"
+- Users are identified by structured warrior IDs like "TW1001" (Theatre Warrior) or "PW1001" (Pathology Warrior)
+- Sequential ID generation ensures unique identification while maintaining anonymity
 - No personal information is stored
 - Department selection is the only identifying information
 - Production-ready Firestore security rules implemented
-- Data validation ensures only proper leaderboard entries
+- Data validation ensures only proper leaderboard entries and warrior ID formats
 - Anonymous access controlled and monitored

 ## Production Deployment